Restaurants & Food in Costa Rica

 Ceviche: This fresh fish dish (say that three times fast!) is most common in seaside towns, but you can find it throughout Costa Rica.
 Raw fish is marinated in sour lemon or lime juice to “cook” the meat, and served with a savory combination of onion, sweet pepper and cilantro.

 Chicharrones: These fried pork cracklings are nothing like you’d find in a bag – or on a traditional Mexican plate.
-Thick, juicy hunks of pork are deep fried to produce this crispy – and ultra-meaty – bar standby.
+Thick, juicy hunks of pork rind are deep fried to produce this crispy – and ultra-meaty – bar standby.

-Chorreadas: These hot, sweet corn cakes are baked on a griddle and topped with natilla, Costa Rica’s sweeter version of sour cream.
+Chorreadas: These hot, sweet corn cakes are baked on a griddle and topped with natilla, Costa Rica’s version of sour cream.

 Fresh Fruit: Of Costa Rica’s traditional foods, fruit is easily the cheapest and most exciting to sample.
 Head to any feria, or farmer’s market, and you’ll be wowed by the kaleidoscopic choices before you: familiar favorites, like mango, pineapple, papaya, and strawberries, are joined by soursop, water apples, passion fruit, dragon fruit, sour guava, and other tempting produce.